jdixon34-utk/Chess/sprint3/bmarth.md

     * Other aspects of the board rely on reading the board in a cetrain order, such as black first then white.
     * A non flipped board has black at index 0 and a flipped board has white at index 0.
     * Had to add some checks to pervious code to make it work correctly when flipped.
-- Have the player choose what color to play
-    * Didn't get to work on this issue.
-    * The backend engine did not send a move until Thursday morning.
-    * Did not want to lock the user into only being able to only move one piece color if we weren't getting a engine move.
 - Front-end check if the user move is valid
     * Did not add en passant and castling due to lack of time